libvips/build-win64/README.md

 # build-win64

-Build a libvips binary for 64-bit Windows
+Build a libvips binary for 64-bit Windows.
+This produces a binary that seems to work, at least at a basic level.
+More testing required!

-Not yet finished or working.
-See build-win32 for a working Windows build system.
+See the README in the 8.1 subdirectory for instructions.